 So if you’re on the fence about applying to university, let’s look at the potential causes for uncertainty, which in turn should tell you if this popular choice among sixth formers isn’t for you.

 And even if you’ve already made your mind up and raring to get your UCAS form sorted, this post may make you re-evaluate your decision for the better (naturally).

-#1 Alternative pathways to your chosen career
+1. Consider alternative pathways to your chosen career

 If you have a good idea of what sort of career you would like to follow, then you may be aware that there are other ways of getting there than through a degree programme, especially now university has become so expensive.